 draw valid conclusions based upon sound analysis of reliable data and analyse major problems of the discipline in a spirit of creativity and critical inquiry;

 engage in and lead development of critical analysis of principles and techniques of research in the area;

 understand existing and emerging sources of recorded health information in its many forms;

 understand, through examination of relevant research, the needs of particular health user groups (e.g., health policy makers, health professionals, health vendors, patients, advocates and members of the public);

 understand the theoretical underpinnings and current issues associated with the study and application of knowledge translation in health;

 understand existing and emerging technologies in health information management applications / health informatics;

 In addition, for the PhD program:

-To establish a strategic partnership between the Faculties of Information and Media Studies, and of Health Sciences in research, program delivery and service to the numerous health and information professions within their respective mandates; and to broaden these partnerships with other Faculties of the University, and beyond.
+Goal 3: To sustain the strategic partnership between the Faculties of Information and Media Studies, and of Health Sciences in research, program delivery and service to the numerous health and information professions within their respective mandates; and to broaden these partnerships with other Faculties of the University, and beyond.